 Placement: Arrange your marinated tempeh slices or cubes on the baking sheet in a single layer, making sure there is some space between each piece for even cooking.

 Baking Time: Bake the tempeh for 20-30 minutes, flipping halfway through.
-The tempeh should be golden brown and slightly crispy around the edges when done.
+When done, the tempeh should be golden brown and slightly crispy around the edges.

 Recipes and Ideas for Baked Tempeh

 Tempeh “Bacon”: In addition to pan-fried tempeh bacon, you can also oven-bake it.
 Slice the tempeh thinly and marinate it in a smoky-sweet sauce made from liquid smoke, maple syrup, and soy sauce.
 Bake until crispy for a delicious, plant-based bacon alternative.

 Baked Tempeh “Buffalo Wings”: Marinate tempeh cubes in a spicy buffalo sauce and bake until golden.
 Serve with vegan ranch dressing and celery sticks.

 Asian-Inspired Tempeh: Marinate tempeh slices in a mixture of soy sauce, ginger, garlic, and a touch of sesame oil.
 Bake and serve over steamed vegetables and brown rice.